-Zucchini and summer squash are easy vegetables to grow in a backyard garden.
-If you have an abundance and have the freezer space, you might want to freeze the surplus.
+Zucchini and summer squash are easy vegetables to grow in a backyard garden and are often in excess at farmers markets in the summer.
+If you have an abundance of zucchini or summer squash and have the freezer space, you might want to freeze the surplus.
+It's very easy and will allow you to enjoy farm fresh zucchini or squash all year long.

 Preparation and Blanching